 Winter Counts by David Heska Wanbli Weiden

-Winter Counts is a perfect Native American fiction book for fans of Long Bright River.
-It’s a page-turning suspense novel about drug addiction on a Native American reservation, weaving into its thrills societal and Native American commentary.
+Winter Counts is a perfect Native American fiction book -- a page-turning suspense novel about drug addiction on a Native American reservation, weaving into its thrills societal and Native American commentary.

 Virgil Wounded Horse is the "enforcer" on the Rosebud Indian Reservation in South Dakota, and when heroin use rises in the reservation and affects the life of his own nephew, he enlists his ex-girlfriend to track down the source of the drugs.
 Along the way, he realizes that being a modern Native American comes at an incredible cost.